zinga331/recognition-frontend/README.md

 - **Provide endpoints for retrieving your application data from the database** -
   - **Get Types** - On page load the types of records are retrieved from the database and displayed in the dropdown menu.
 - **Display the user data in the frontend by manipulating the DOM.** - Unchanged from previous deliverables.
 The user's name is displayed after logging in, and the user's name is cleared after logging out.

+# Login Deliverable

+The following elements were added for the Login assignment.

+- **Allow new users to create accounts by providing credentials** -
+- **Store Encrypted credentials in your database** -
+- **Authenticate users by comparing provided credentials against those stored in the database** -
+- **Restrict access to parts of the application that require authorization** -